 Each year individual students receive Northcote College Service Awards in recognition of the positive contribution they have made to the wider life of the school.
-In 2020 students will be able to earn SVA Service Award badges by accumulating hours of service.
+In 2023 students are able to earn SVA Service Award badges by accumulating hours of service.
+For more information, visit the SVA website

 Peer Support Leaders